samruddhi1203/MADL_2019-20/README.md

 # MADL_2019-20
-This repository is created for uploading android lab experiments
+This repository created for uploading source code of Android apps developed by Students during practical sessions of Android app development course.